 Resources

-Utah FORGE is a Department of Energy-funded geothermal research project dedicated to advancing enhanced geothermal system (EGS) technologies and committed to increasing overall geothermal understanding.
+Utah FORGE is a Department of Energy-funded geothermal research project dedicated to advancing enhanced geothermal systems (EGS) technologies and committed to increasing overall geothermal understanding.

 Lesson Plans